noobmyq/my-todo/README.md

 * add the sort buttons
 * add local images, due to chromium's security restrictions
 * build a simple server
+* offer yarn method with yarn.lock instead of npm only

 #### backend
 * add the test function for apis.py